derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-21/04/2026 16:59:51 : 3 Database Admins walked into a NoSQL bar.
+22/04/2026 16:58:36 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What do you mean 911 is only for emergencies?
-I've got a merge conflict.
+In C we had to code our own bugs.
+In C++ we can inherit them.
 <!-- replace-with-joke ends -->